eeevvaaa/gatsby-dev-journal/src/pages/week-2/index.md

 ###

+Started the week fixing up some front end codes.
+Changed the type of password input field from text to password so that when users are typing their password, it would not be exposed.
+Then we went into a group meeting debugging our backend code so that it would not have any merge conflict and
 Followed Github guide to quickly set up the repository.
 Added MIT license to the repo.
 Set up fronend folder and file structure as well as built out Sign In page and Sign Up page placeholders.